Acme (automobile): Production

 When the company commenced production at the Elm Street plant it initially planned to make 4 to 6 vehicles per week, with the aim of increasing output to 500 machines per annum.
 Leon Schermerhorn was appointed sales manager.
 By 1905 the company was employing 170 men.
 The plant in Elm Street was sold to F A Devlin of Chicago in June.

 In 1907 the company began to test vanadium steel alloy for use in its car parts.
 They were also using sprags, a bar inserted between the spokes of the wheels as an additional safety mechanism to hold the car in position if it was parked on a slope.

 By September 1907 Acme is thought to have made 520 cars since production began at its Elm Street plant.
 From April 1908 Krupp nickel-steel was used in construction of its transmissions.
 At that time they also used Eisemann high tension magnetos, Exide batteries, Prestolite gas tanks, and Neverout lamps.

-The company's output was quite low with only between 125-150 cars planned in 1909.
+The company's output was quite low with only between 125 and 150 cars planned in 1909.